whelks-chance/ckan_install/README.md

 chown -R solr:solr /var/solr/data/ckan
 ```

-**The install script should copy the schema.xml and solrconfig files into place, but for reference, this is what the changes are doing.**
+**The install script should copy the schema.xml and solrconfig.xml files into place, but for reference, this is what the changes are doing.**

 The new schema format is missing bits, and needs bits removed, and solrconfig needs to be told to use the previous mechanisms: https://stackoverflow.com/a/43713143